eryhughes/VolFe/docs/worked_example_oxys.rst

 Oxygen fugacity from the melt sulfur content
 ===============================================================

-Oxygen fugacity is a key thermodynamic parameter to estimate in magmatic systems because of its effects on the chemical and physical properties of the melt (REF).
+Oxygen fugacity is a key thermodynamic parameter to estimate in magmatic systems because of its effects on the chemical and physical properties of the melt (e.g., Carmichael and Ghiorso, 1990; Hughes et al., 2024; Kolzenburg et al., 2018).
 In certain circumstances, the sulfur content of the melt can be used to place bounds on the oxygen fugacity based on sulfide and anhydrite saturation (e.g., Beerman et al., 2011; Muth and Wallace, 2022; Hughes et al., 2023).

 This calculation was outlined in detail in Section “Using wmST as an oxybarometer” in Hughes et al. (2023) (schematic in figure below, Hughes et al. in prep).